espressif/esp-idf/README.md

 ## Erasing Flash

 The `idf.py flash` target does not erase the entire flash contents.
 However it is sometimes useful to set the device back to a totally erased state, particularly when making partition table changes or OTA app updates.
-To erase the entire flash, run `idf.py erase_flash`.
+To erase the entire flash, run `idf.py erase-flash`.

-This can be combined with other targets, ie `idf.py -p PORT erase_flash flash` will erase everything and then re-flash the new app, bootloader and partition table.
+This can be combined with other targets, ie `idf.py -p PORT erase-flash flash` will erase everything and then re-flash the new app, bootloader and partition table.

 # Resources